giteshdkolte/table_extractors/README.md

 ## Overview

-The **Table Extractors** project is a Python script designed to extract tables and views from SQL queries (DQL).
+The **Table Extractors** project is a Python script designed to extract tables and views from SQL queries (DQL), DDL, DML, etc.

 ## Features